Customer Terms of Service Agreement

 4.1 Fees.
 The Customers will directly pay all fees to Cytracom.
 In turn, Cytracom agrees to pay Representative the commissions defined herein.

 4.2 Commissions.
 Cytracom will pay Representative a flat rate for certain Services paid for by Representative-Sold Customers, at the rates listed on Attachment B to the Partner Agreement (“Commission”).
 Commissions will be based solely on revenue for the Services and shall not be based on any other monthly recurring charges, non-recurring charges, taxes, USF, E911, or other FCC or regulatory imposed charges.
-Commissions will be paid to Agent within thirty (30) days after the end of the calendar month in which they are earned.
+Commissions will be paid to Agent within forty-five (45) days after the end of the calendar month in which they are earned.
 Cytracom will provide to Representative a written statement supporting the amount of the Commissions paid as soon as practicable following the end of the calendar month in which the Commissions were earned.
 Cytracom will assign to Representative an identification code (“Referral Code”) for identification and tracking of Representative-Sold Customers.

 4.3 Collected Amounts.
 Representative acknowledges that Commissions are based solely on revenues actually received by Cytracom from Representative-Sold Customers.
 Representative acknowledges that any changes to the monthly subscription of any Representative-Sold Customers, or to the pricing schedules for the applicable Services, during the term of this Agreement may result in a decrease in the amount of the Commission for such Representative-Sold Customers.
 With respect to any overdue or unpaid amounts by Representative-Sold Customers that are deemed by Cytracom in its sole discretion to be uncollectible or are outstanding for ninety (90) days or more (“Uncollected Invoice”), Cytracom shall be entitled in its sole discretion to (i) withhold from or offset against Representative’s future Commissions an amount equal to Commissions paid on any Uncollected Invoice, or (ii) request that Representative refund to Cytracom the amount of any Commissions paid on any Uncollected Invoice.